ChrisWhealy/DistributedSystemNotes/Lecture 14.md

 If the answer is yes, then this message is simply ignored.
 However, if the message is no, then the acceptors reply with a `promise` message containing the value of the proposal number to which they now promise to respond.

-This rule contains some subtleties that we're glossing over for now, but for the time being, we'll leave it at this.
+(This rule contains some subtleties that we're glossing over for now, but for the time being, we'll leave it at this)

 ![Paxos 2](./img/L14%20Paxos%202.png)

-At this point, we've reached something of a milestone because we now have a majority of acceptors who have all agreed that they will respond to an as yet unsent value, that we will identify with this particular proposal number.
+At this point, we've reached something of a milestone because we now have a majority of acceptors who have all agreed that they will consider accepting the as yet unsent value that will be identified with this specific proposal number.
 In addition to this, there can now never be a majority of acceptors who have promised to pay attention to any proposal number less than `5`.
-(A minority might still agree on some lower proposal number, that is now of no consequence.)
+(A minority might still agree on some lower proposal number, but that is now of no consequence.)

-In other words, we've got enough people paying attention in order to make a decision!
+In other words, we've now got enough people paying attention in order to make a decision!

 Now the proposer sends an `accept` message to a majority of acceptors.
 For the sake of initial simplicity, we'll choose the same set of acceptors as before.
 The `accept` message carries with it both the agreed upon proposal number (`5`) and for the first time, the value upon which consensus is being sought - in this case, let's say it’s simply binary `0`.